-After the boozy excess of Christmas and New Year, people all over the country are giving up alcohol for Dry January.
+After weeks of excessive eating and drinking over Christmas and New Year, people all over the country are giving up alcohol in January.

-As well as helping to raise money and awareness for the charity Alcohol Concern, here are a few other fantastic reasons to give your body a break from the booze.
+As well as helping to raise money and awareness for the charity Alcohol Concern, here are a few other fantastic reasons to give your body a break from booze for 31 days.

 Your wallet will thank you

-A bottle of wine in the house, a few drinks on a night out - it all adds up and you’ll be surprised at how much extra cash you’ll save by giving Dry January a go.
+A bottle of wine with the food shop, a few drinks on a night out and a couple of tipples after work – it all adds up.

 For more information about signing up for Dry January or Alcohol Concern, visit dryjanuary.org.uk.